deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 Let's say you're a horrific alien looking for the perfect planet to colonize.

-You have been instructed by a distant galactic empress to find a planet covered with water and dirt, but which has more of the first than the second.
+You have been instructed by a distant galactic empress to find a tolerable globe covered with water and dirt, but which has more of the first than the second.
 Round and juicy.
 Your space ship is hovering over the planet Earth, somewhere in the stratosphere, but the planet is covered in clouds...
 You peer through the cloud cover onto humanity's modest ball of mud and waves, squinting to see if it is suitable for conquest.

 That's where the socks come in.